tom-smith-okta/okta-api-am/readme.md

 In order for this demo to work, you must first set up Okta and set up your API Gateway using the instructions in the [Okta API Center](https://github.com/tom-smith-okta/okta-api-center).

+The public version of this demo is [here](https://okta-api-am.herokuapp.com/).

 ## Prerequisites

 To run this app, you will need the following: